Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-The development of meaningful relationships could result in better job opportunities or advancements in your current job.
-The creation of strong networks shouldn’t solely focus on senior employees as well as former and current colleagues, as well as attendance at industry-related conferences and other events.
+The development of meaningful relationships can lead to better job opportunities or advancements in your current job.
+Establishing strong networks shouldn’t solely focus on senior employees as well as former and current colleagues, as well as attendance at industry gatherings and events.

 Which Ways Can You Network Better?